Appeared in the North Idaho Business Journal – October 29, 2013

 • Determining what regulatory hoops exist in those international markets, and help the business jump through them.

-• Examining who’s buying the product in that country and determine how they’re purchasing the product.
+• Examining who are buying the product in that country and determine how they’re purchasing the product.
 In short, define the market channel.

 That’s why it’s worth your 20 minutes to huddle with George.